Meaad96s/datapreparation_titanic/README.md

 ![](https://user-images.githubusercontent.com/20974667/48709558-da421680-ec16-11e8-8592-9f96cc9de726.png)

 ### Open Data Refinery
-To start the process, press the Action Menu in the right side of the **train.csv** bar to open **Refine**.
+To start the process, press the Action Menu (triple dot) in the right side of the **train.csv** bar to open **Refine**.

 ![](https://user-images.githubusercontent.com/20974667/47076141-b8640700-d206-11e8-8423-e7eb74018558.png)

 ### Convert Column Type

 All the columns initially are of type string, for better shaping, convert those integer values columns from string to integer.
-From the Actions menu (triple dot) that appears in the right side of each column, select **Convert Column type** and choose the type.
+From the Action menu  that appears in the right side of each column, select **Convert Column type** and choose the type.
 In Titanic's use case, the columns that are converted to **integer** are Survived, PClass, Sibsp and Parch.
 The columns are converted to **decimanl** are Age and Fare.
 ![](https://user-images.githubusercontent.com/20974667/47091437-8dd97480-d22d-11e8-9d71-42991bfa8f50.png)